 - Black Trumpet Bistro: One of our favorites serving locally sourced meats and vegetables, unique combinations of flavors, foods and ethnic influences.
 The upstairs wine bar offers a lovely view of the river and tugboats.

-- Jumpin' Jay's Fish Cafe: Everyone's favorite seafood restaurant patronized by locals and tourists alike.
-Jays serves the best steamed mussel appetizer we've ever tasted.
+- Jumpin’ Jay’s Fish Cafe: Everyone’s favorite seafood restaurant patronized by locals and tourists alike.
+Jays serves the best-steamed mussel appetizer we’ve ever tasted.
 The fresh catch of the day board usually has at least eight types of fish to choose from, sourced locally when possible.
-During oyster season, enjoy the Tuesday "Shuck-a-Buck" event.
+During oyster season, enjoy the Tuesday “Shuck-a-Buck” event.

-- For lobster, visit Robert's Maine Grill, in next door Kittery Maine.
-Located along Spruce Creek, Robert's serves classic New England fare from yankee pot roast to clam chowder to chili and (of course) steamed lobster.
-You can even order a table side clam bake for two with all the fixings.
+- For lobster, visit Robert’s Maine Grill, in next-door Kittery Maine.
+Located along Spruce Creek, Robert’s serves classic New England fare from Yankee pot roast to clam chowder to chili and (of course) steamed lobster.
+You can even order a tableside clambake for two with all the fixings.

 - Dozens of independent businesses and shops in downtown Portsmouth